cchacin/cchacin.github.io/_posts/2020-04-17-java-records.md

 ![java-records](https://carloschac.in/public/images/java-records.png)

-> The article was initially published at [carloschac.in](https://carloschac.in/2020/04/17/java-records/)

 ## 🏁 Records 💾

 **Record** is a new kind of type declaration in the Java language.
 Like an _enum_, a _record_ is a restricted form of class.
 It declares its representation and commits to an API that matches that representation.
 Records give up a freedom that classes usually enjoy: the ability to decouple API from representation.
 In return, records gain a significant degree of concision.